matiasbattocchia/nodemcu-repl/README.md

 I was constantly alternating between my terminal emulator to monitor the device and [Luatool](https://github.com/4refr0nt/luatool) to upload files to it, both of which bind on the serial port and cannot run simultaneously.
-NodeMCU REPL addresses this issue.
+NodeMCU REPL addresses this issue in less than 150 lines of code.

 ## Requirements